Nasar, Iran

 Nasar (نسر) (Note: Also romanized as Nasr; also known as Naşr-e Qūrlas, Naşr-e Qūrlāsan, and Nasr-i-Qurlās) is a city in Jolgeh Rokh District of Torbat-e Heydarieh County, Razavi Khorasan province, Iran.
 As a village, it was the capital of Pain Rokh Rural District until its capital was transferred to the village of Sar Bala.

 Demographics

 Population

 At the time of the 2006 National Census, Nasar's population was 3,403 in 876 households, when it was a village in Pain Rokh Rural District.
 The following census in 2011 counted 3,402 people in 998 households.
 The 2016 census measured the population of the village as 3,633 people in 1,088 households.
 It was the most populous village in its rural district.

-After the census, Nasar was elevated to the status of a city.
+The village of Nasar was converted to a city in 2021.